 - SCS defines an occurrence as an unplanned absence for a single workday, or more than one consecutive workday for the same reason, where advance approval has not been received.
-(Advance approval means the employee has complied with the requirements for requesting time off and received authorization to be absent as outlined in 'A' of this policy.)
-Each period of consecutive absence is recorded as one occurrence regardless of the number of days of the duration. - 2.
-If an employee agrees to work on a non-scheduled workday, this is considered a scheduled workday, and not showing up to work as scheduled is treated as any other unapproved absence.
+(Advance approval means the employee has complied with the requirements for requesting time off and received authorization to be absent as outlined above.)
+Each period of consecutive absence is recorded as one occurrence regardless of the number of days of the duration. - If an employee agrees to work on a non-scheduled workday, this is considered a scheduled workday, and not showing up to work as scheduled is treated as any other unapproved absence.